Reinforcement Learning Policy Recommendation for Interbank Network Stability: Simulation Results

-The results provided in the following subsections are obtained from simulated tests which shares some choices for the parameter involved in the dynamic simulation of the system.
-The number of Monte Carlo simulations performed is $M=200$ and each simulation is $T=1000$ periods long.
-We simulate a system with $N=50$ banks whose out-degree is $\hat{d}=1$, so each bank can obtain at most one outgoing link at each time step, while can have many possible incoming links.
-Each bank is subjected to an initial probability of being isolated which is set at 0.25.
-The parameters of the screening costs $\chi$ and $\phi$ that enters in Eq. \ref{Eq:interest} are set respectively at 0.015 and 0.025, while the liquidation cost of collateral $\xi$ is 0.3.
+The results provided in the following subsections are obtained from simulated tests, which share some choices for the parameter involved in the dynamic simulation of the system.
+The number of Monte Carlo simulations performed is $M=200$, and each simulation is $T=1000$ periods long.
+We simulate a system with $N=50$ banks whose out-degree is $\hat{d}=1$, so each bank can obtain at most one outgoing link at each time step while can have many possible incoming links.
+Each bank is subjected to an initial probability of being isolated, set at 0.25.
+The parameters of the screening cost $\chi$, and $\phi$ that enter in Eq. \ref{Eq:interest} are set respectively at 0.015 and 0.025, while the liquidation cost of collateral $\xi$ is 0.3.
 The parameters $\mu$ and $\omega$ shifting the uniformly distributed noise that shocks the bank deposits are set at 0.7 and 0.55.
-All the banks starts with the same initial interest rate equal to $2\%$ and are endowed with the same initial balance sheet $C_0 = 30$, $L_0 = 120$, $D_0 = 135$ and $E_0 = 15$.
-The price of fire sale $\rho=0.3$ and the intensity for breaking the connection between banks $\beta=5$ in Eq. \ref{Eq:probattachment} are other parameters common to all the agents in the network.
+All the banks start with the same initial interest rate equal to $2\%$ and are endowed with the same initial balance sheet $C_0 = 30$, $L_0 = 120$, $D_0 = 135$, and $E_0 = 15$.
+The reserve ratio $\hat{r}=0.2$, the price of fire sale $\rho=0.3$ and the intensity for breaking the connection between banks $\beta=5$ in Eq. \ref{Eq:probattachment} are other parameters common to all the agents in the network.
 In the App. \ref{App:A} we check the robustness of our qualitative results by changing some key parameters.
-Specifically, we vary the intensity of choice, $\beta$, from 0 to 40 with steps of 2; the fire-sale price, $\rho$, from 0.1 to 0.5 with steps of 0.1 and, finally, the parameter $\omega$ regarding the volatility shock on bank deposit.
+Specifically, we vary the intensity of choice, $\beta$, from 0 to 40 with steps of 2; the fire-sale price, $\rho$, from 0.1 to 0.5 with steps of 0.1, the reserve rate, $\hat{r}$ from 1\% to 10\% with steps of 0.1 and, finally, the parameter $\omega$ regarding the volatility shock on bank deposit.
 We have then studied the moments of the distributions of the statistics of interest.
-Results confirm that our findings are robust to some variation of the banking system simulation.
+Results confirm that our findings are robust to some variations of the banking system simulation.